-The Community has expressed the desire to faster neighborhood identity.
+The Community has expressed the desire to foster neighborhood identity.
 This can be accomplished through many elements and aspects such as parks, schools, signage, architecture and streetscape that becomes specific to that neighborhood.
-Many strategies to faster neighborhood identity, as well as specific land use issues and goals, are addressed in the various neighborhood and area plans adopted by the City and County.
+Many strategies to foster neighborhood identity, as well as specific land use issues and goals, are addressed in the various neighborhood and area plans adopted by the City and County.
 The Comprehensive Plan supports these individual neighborhood and area plans of the region.
 Several of the plans were incorporated into the 2009 Comprehensive Plan.
 However, others are out of date and need revision.
-During the revisions, these neighborhood and area plans are to adapt the Comprehensive Plan to each neighborhood at a finer, more detailed level.
-(Housing Variety Recommendations and Grand Valley Housing Strategy)
+During the revisions, these neighborhood and area plans adopted by the City and Strategy)